aRav3n/odin-book-frontend/README.md

           - Be sure to remove the trailing "/" if there is one
 5. `npm run dev` then navigate to the url displayed in the terminal: `➜  Local:   http://localhost:5173/`
 6. `^` + `c` will end the process

-## Description

-This is the frontend for my social media app built for [The Odin Project](https://www.theodinproject.com) curriculum.
-It is built using Vite and React.

 ## Usage and Screenshots